 To our understanding, you can actually deposit fiat currencies here.
 However, you can only do so via wire transfer and not via credit card deposits.
 By at all enabling fiat currency deposits, this exchange qualifies as a so called “entry-level exchange”.
 This means that new cryptocurrency traders can start off their trading career on the CoinZest trading platform.

-On the contrary, CoinZest seems to focus a lot on its security offering.
+CoinZest seems to focus a lot on its security offering.
 Some of the security highlights are set out in this picture from the exchange’s website: